BLOG

 #1 User accountability

-Imagine what if someone uninstalled the security plugin or turned off the firewall?
-It could lead to a hacking attack.
-You cannot pinpoint the account used to perform this action, so you cannot hold anyone accountable.
+Imagine if someone uninstalled the security plugin or turned off the firewall.
+This could lead to a hacking attack.
+Since you cannot pinpoint the account used to perform this action, you cannot hold anyone accountable.

 An activity log will keep this information at your fingertips so you can track down the person involved in malicious activities and take the correct action.